Hipstamatic Clouds

 ME: I was talking about my bookmark, but that’s quite clever.

-Posted 5268 days ago in by Catriona
+Posted 5282 days ago in Doctor Who by Catriona

 Let’s see if I can do justice to this episode, shall we?
 I admit, I was highly uncertain about a Richard Curtis episode, despite being ambivalent about Notting Hill, fond of the funeral scene in Four Weddings and a Funeral, and devoted to Blackadder (from season two onwards).
 But I’ll give him the benefit of the doubt here.